mathieures/VitaMote/README.md

 Planned improvements:

-- [ ] Remove the deprecated `Keyboard` and `KeyboardView` classes
+- [x] Remove the deprecated `Keyboard` and `KeyboardView` classes
-- [ ] Fix the custom keyboard not appearing (I wonder if it's needed at all)
+- [x] Fix the custom keyboard not appearing (I wonder if it's needed at all)
 - [x] Send keys from the PSVita to the app
+- [x] Interact with other processes (create a new Input Method to send those keys to other processes)
+- [ ] Send gamepad keys to a process based on the received PSVita keys (by putting the HTTP client in the Input Method Service, I think)
 - [ ] Reduce input lag
-- [ ] Interact with other processes (create a new Input Method to send those keys to other processes)